Daniel-Fiuk/Moonset/README.md

 ## Additional Post Processing Effects
 ### Pixelation - Constantine
+   Sadly this shader was impossible to implement in our base project due to the limitations of URP/BlitMaterialFeature, so we have done this effect in the standard renderer project.
+The effect works by using several blits, downsampling and upsampling the rendertexture output of a camera with point/no filtering to avoid blur on the upscale.

 ### Fog - Daniel
   By reffrenceing the depthmap of the scene camera, we can mutiply the white fade by a fog color.
 We can then add this ontop of the camera picture to create a fog effect.
 ![image](https://user-images.githubusercontent.com/88565667/229961878-b6950c1f-b892-4c25-8366-e7a277e660a2.png)